 Okay, so now you’re back to work, making good money.
+You want to be able to qualify for the best credit cards and get good rates on loans or mortgages.
 How do you go about repairing your credit?

 First, don’t sink into despair, thinking that your credit is ruined forever.
 You can repair your damaged credit, and it’s not that difficult.

-Second, in order to repair bad credit in the most efficient way (as thoroughly and as rapidly as possible), you need to develop an organized plan for re-establishing good credit.
+Second, in order to repair bad credit in the most efficient way (as thoroughly and as rapidly as possible), you need to develop an organized plan for improving your credit score re-establishing good credit.
 Once you’ve devised a plan, stick to it faithfully.

 This article will tell you about all the steps that you need to take to restore your good credit.
 Okay, let’s fix your credit!

 How to Repair Bad Credit – Step One: See What Your Credit Situation Is